chauff/cse1500-web-transcripts/README.md

     - Chapter 3 of the [Definite Guide to HTML5](https://www.apress.com/gp/book/9781430239604).
     - [Web Fundamentals by Google](https://developers.google.com/web/fundamentals/).
     - [Examples of what modern web technologies can achieve in Chrome](https://experiments.withgoogle.com/) (if you use another browser, not all examples may work as expected).
+  - Relevant scientific publications:
+    - Fernandez, A., Insfran, E. and Abrahão, S., 2011.
+[Usability evaluation methods for the web: A systematic mapping study](https://www.sciencedirect.com/science/article/pii/S0950584911000607).
+Information and Software Technology, 53(8), pp.789-817.
+    - Sonderegger, A. and Sauer, J., 2010.
+[The influence of design aesthetics in usability testing: Effects on user performance and perceived usability](https://www.sciencedirect.com/science/article/pii/S0003687009001148).
+Applied Ergonomics, 41(3), pp. 403-410.

 - **Lecture 3** ([2018/19 transcript](Lecture-3.md), [2017/18 slides](https://chauff.github.io/documents/webdb-2017-18/web-javascript.pdf)) on **JavaScript** (client-side): functions as first-class citizens, object creation, basic constructor, prototype-based constructor, module, WebConsole, scoping, events and the DOM
   - Required readings: